CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 * `<table>`
 * `<div>`

-Other elements are inline and can normally be integrated into a line of text without breaking it up
+Other elements are inline and can normally be integrated into a line of text without breaking it up.
 * `<a>`
 * `<img>`
 * `<span>`